 A higher shutter speed lets you capture amazing action shots.
 Since your guys are probably quick on their feet, it’s going to be tough to get them to sit still and pose.
 The best way to get high quality stock photography is to set at your shutter speed on the fastest level, which may be featured as the sports mode on some DSLR cameras.
 Keep clicking and see what you can capture.

 Your Pet’s Point of View

 Set your camera at different places and start clicking photographs.
-Low angle shots can be very dramatic, and close up shots often turn a ho-hum shot into a stunning image.
+Low-angle shots can be very dramatic, and close-up shots often turn an average shot into a stunning image.
 When you get in very close, your audience can see right into Fido’s eyes and get a glimpse into her soul.
 This shot might require you to get on the ground, but the effort is totally worth it.

 Perfect Your Focus

 Follow focus are very difficult and takes time to learn.
-Practice focusing on flying birds or ask a family member to throw a Frisbee while you take a photo.
+Practice focusing on flying birds or ask a family member to throw a flying disc while you take a photo.
 Using a tripod reduces the pressure when you practice follow focus.